 drain the pasta through a colander and remove excess water

-add pasta to a large pan, add some pesto, toss it for a minute
+add pasta to a large pan, add a generous amount of pesto, toss it for a minute

 add to a pasta bowl

-garnish with more parmesan, cracked pepper and a few basil leaves
+garnish with more parmesan and a few basil leaves

 get twirling and enjoy!